dell/csm-docs/content/docs/getting-started/installation/operator/openshift_modules/resiliency.md

 ---

 <!--
-The Container Storage Module Operator installs the Resiliency module for supported Dell CSI Drivers, deploying the Resiliency sidecar.
+The Container Storage Modules Operator installs the Resiliency module for supported Dell CSI Drivers, deploying the Resiliency sidecar.

 ## Prerequisite